1. Application and definitions

 9. Uncollected parcels/consignments

-Goods that have not been collected from external collection points or from SkiStar's own shops within fourteen (14) days from the first notification to the customer will be returned to SkiStar (also applies to SkiStar's own shops, so the customer is advised not to order goods for in-store collection earlier than twenty (20) days before collection).
+Goods that have not been collected from external collection points within seven (7) days or from SkiStar's own shops within fourteen (14) days from the first notification to the customer will be returned to SkiStar (also applies to SkiStar's own shops, so the customer is advised not to order goods for in-store collection earlier than twenty (20) days before collection).

 If the customer is returned after the above deadline, the customer will be charged a fee of 299 in local currency to cover the costs of SkiStar's administration, carriage, return carriage and handling.
 Uncollected parcels are not covered by the right to a cooling-off period.